uwsampa/grappa/doc/running.md

 ===============================================================================
 The Grappa team does its development on machines

-Using Slurm and `grappa_srun.rb`
+Using Slurm and `grappa_srun`
 -------------------------------------------------------------------------------
-The Ruby script `bin/grappa_srun.rb` can be used to automatically manage the pesky `srun` flags and GASNET settings that are needed to run Grappa programs correctly on a number of machines that we've tested on.
-Try running `bin/grappa_srun.rb --help` for more detailed usage information.
+The Ruby script `bin/grappa_srun` can be used to automatically manage the pesky `srun` flags and GASNET settings that are needed to run Grappa programs correctly on a number of machines that we've tested on.
+Try running `bin/grappa_srun --help` for more detailed usage information.

 ### Running an application: ###
 ```bash